opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 ---------------------
 Provides parameters of a window.

-.. ocv:function:: void  getWindowProperty(const string& name, int prop_id)
+.. ocv:function:: double getWindowProperty( const string& winname, int prop_id )

 .. ocv:pyfunction:: cv2.getWindowProperty(winname, prop_id) -> retval

-.. ocv:cfunction:: void cvGetWindowProperty(const char* name, int propId)
+.. ocv:cfunction:: double cvGetWindowProperty( const char* name, int prop_id )

     :param name: Name of the window.

     :param prop_id: Window property to retrieve.
 The following operation flags are available:

             * **CV_WND_PROP_FULLSCREEN**  Change if the window is fullscreen ( ``CV_WINDOW_NORMAL``  or  ``CV_WINDOW_FULLSCREEN`` ).

             * **CV_WND_PROP_AUTOSIZE**  Change if the window is resizable (``CV_WINDOW_NORMAL``  or   ``CV_WINDOW_AUTOSIZE`` ).

             * **CV_WND_PROP_ASPECTRATIO**  Change if the aspect ratio of the image is preserved  (``CV_WINDOW_FREERATIO``  or  ``CV_WINDOW_KEEPRATIO`` ).

 See
 :ocv:func:`setWindowProperty` to know the meaning of the returned values.